Symmetry indicators and anomalous surface states of topological crystalline insulators

 {\bf Inversion}: Inversion symmetry acts by inverting position and momentum while keeping the spin unchanged \beq \I: \quad \br \rightarrow -\br, \qquad \bk \rightarrow -\bk, \qquad \bsigma \rightarrow \bsigma. \eeq According to (\ref{sg}), inversion can be represented with negative signature by taking its action on the DSTI to be $\I^\tau = \I \oplus \I = \I \otimes \tau_0$ (corresponding to $\eta^{(1)} = \eta^{(2)}$), or with positive signature by acting on the DSTI as $\I^\tau = \I \oplus (-\I) = \I \otimes \tau_z$ (corresponding to $\eta^{(1)} = -\eta^{(2)}$).

 In the ``$-$'' representation, the mass term changes sign between a point and its image under inversion, leading to a ``hinge'' phase with a helical gapless mode living on some inversion-symmetric curve on the sphere.
 The curve can be moved around but cannot be removed without breaking inversion.
-Such a phase is graphically illustrated in the $C_i$ entry in Fig.~\ref{HOTIPG11}.
-Two copies of this state can be trivialized by adding the mass terms $m^{1,2}_\br \bn_\br \cdot \bsigma \tau_{x,z} \mu_y$, which, like (\ref{Mass}), change sign under inversion, but can be chosen so that they do not both vanish at a point where the mass term $m_\br$ also vanishes, leading to a completely gapped surface.
-As a result, gapless modes protected by inversion will have a $\Z_2$ classification, as anticipated in the discussion of the previous section.
+Such a phase is graphically illustrated in the $C_i$ entry in Fig.~\ref{PG}.
+Two copies of this state can be trivialized by adding the mass terms $m^{x,z}_\br (\bn_\br \cdot \bsigma) \tau_{x,z} \mu_y$, where $\mu$ denote the Pauli matrices in this additional orbital space of copies.
+These additional mass terms, like (\ref{Mass}), change sign under inversion; however, $m^{x,z}_\br$ can be chosen so that they do not both vanish at a point where the original mass term, $m_\br$ in Eq.\ \eqref{Mass}, also vanishes.
+This leads to a completely gapped surface.
+As a result, gapless modes protected by inversion will have a $\Z_2$ classification, as anticipated in the general discussion of the previous subsection.